 All staff will work in such a way that the learning environment is calm and consistent, with clear expectation, both as a group and as individuals.
 This will maximise information processing throughout each day allowing the students to realise their full potential.
 The curriculum design across all age ranges connects each student with the acquisition of knowledge, skill and understanding related to minimising the effects of a diagnosis of autism and its associated learning difficulties.
 This design makes meaningful connections for students, which maximises their potential for success and independence.

-We provide a holistic approach and Peterhouse School is associated with Excelsior Academic College, which is mainstream.
+We provide a holistic approach and Excelsior Special Needs School is associated with Excelsior Academic College, which is mainstream.
 The interact with the mainstream school and go outings with them and attend functions with Excelsior Academic College as well.

 DREAM .
 BELIEVE.
 ACHIEVE

-The classroom environment at Peterhouse allows your childs’ educators to give them the time and attention that they need in order to succeed.
+The classroom environment at Excelsior Special Needs School allows your child’s educators to give them the time and attention that they need in order to succeed.
 We believe in keeping class numbers low to maximum learning potential.